 Don’t forget school buses, daycare centers and special tutoring schools!
 We are investing heavily in school security but these areas are often completely ignored by police agencies.
 School buses can have as many as 72 children and only one adult to supervise them.
 Some private daycare centers and evening tutoring or children’s activity businesses can have hundreds of children on site at one time.
 Many houses of worship also house daycare or children’s educational programs.
 An analyst can identify all of these locations within a community along with an approximation of how many children are in these locations and at what times.

 You should also take a very close look at your public libraries.
 These are far busier and more full of children than you might think.
 I was very surprised to learn that our public library was the busiest town owned public facility in my community besides the schools.

 All of these locations should be given the opportunities of security assessments and active threat training that your agency might offer your schools.
 They should all have comprehensive all-hazards safety plans.
 Police departments are often in the best position to do outreach and make sure their communities are ready for hazards.

-The Standard Response Protocol and the Standard Reunification Method are the key to an all-hazards plan.
+The best all hazards and emergency reunification plans out there are the Standard Response Protocol and the Standard Reunification Method from the I Love U Guys Foundation.
 The SRP puts everything on one page and the SRM lets students get back with their parents in the safest way possible.
 Best of all this is FREE.

-The SRP has 4 plain language actions that cover any hazard: Lockdown, Lockout, Shelter and Evacuate
+The SRP has 5 plain language actions that cover any hazard: Lockdown, Secure, Shelter, Hold and Evacuate

 One HUGE problem with emergency plans is that they sit in thick binders that nobody reads.
 They are often complicated and worst of all, they may contain codes that are supposed to be used for various situations.
 One thing that is important to remember is this: